 Different professionals might have slightly different definitions, but pool coping is the cap on the pool’s edge or lip, which covers the concrete edge.
 Sometimes the track that the liner clips into is also part of the coping.

-Before installing the new liner, final prep can include sweeping the pool, duct taping all seams in the pool, around the skimmer and around the new coping, so it doesn’t protrude through the liner.
+Before installing the new liner, final prep can include sweeping the pool.
+It also includes duct taping all seams in the pool around the skimmer and around the new coping, so it doesn’t protrude through the liner.

 After the new liner is clipped in, a blower vacuums or sucks all the air in between the new liner and the pool wall out, which pulls the liner into place.
 Then the pool is filled with water and the weight of the water holds the liner in securely.

-When it comes to pool deck materials there are plenty of options, such as interlocking brick, cement, wood or an engineered wood product.
-A homeowners’ choice should be based on budget and maintenance.
+When it comes to pool deck materials there are plenty of options.
+Different materials include interlocking brick, cement, wood or an engineered wood product.
+A homeowner’s choice should be based on budget and maintenance.
 There are also new, innovative products being introduced that can be a very good solution for worn pool decks.

 If you are replacing your pool liner it’s best to get all landscaping projects around the pool done before replacing it to avoid debris from falling in and possibly damaging the new liner.
 This also helps keep the pool clean and garbage-free!

-After 24-48 hours, the product is completely solid and because it’s rubber, it moves with the concrete underneath it, so you don’t have to worry about cracking.
+After 24-48 hours, the product is completely solid and because it’s rubber, it moves with the concrete underneath it.
+This is great because you don’t have to worry about cracking.
 (Remember: concrete shifts and heaves thanks to freezing and thawing cycles.)

 The best time to start thinking about pool maintenance is at the end of the summer season.
-So if you have a pool, have a professional swimming pool service provider inspect the pool at the end of summer.
+I recommend having a professional swimming pool service provider inspect the pool around the end of August or early September.

 This gives you enough time to plan ahead and budget for any repairs your pool might need next year, rather than be blindsided by pool maintenance costs come next summer.
 This also gives you more options in terms of materials and scheduling.